zerosecrets/docs/README.md

       env | grep ZERO_SECRET
 ```
 ## GraphQL API
-Finally, for those who need direct access to API we provide GraphQL API endpoint.
-This is how you can query your secrets.
-Notice that as it’s GraphQL API you can query as many Zero-tokens per single request as you need:
+Finally, for those who need more direct access to Zero, we provide a GraphQL API.
+The code below shows how to query your secrets.
+Since it is a GraphQL API, you can request many  Zero tokens in a single API call.

 ```graphql
 # POST https://core.tryzero.com/v1/graphql